 Where to stay?
 From Auckland to the Bay of Islands, there is heaps of accommodation available.
 In Auckland city, you might like to stay in a hotel.
 In the Bay of Islands, you can rent a holiday house or Airbnb.

-Getting there: Starting off in Auckland, get on State Highway 1 in Saint Marys Bay.
+Getting there: Starting off in, get on State Highway 1 in Saint Marys Bay.
 Follow State Highway 1 to SH 11 in Kawakawa.
 Follow SH 11 to Causeway Roadin Haruru to the Bay of Islands.

 See the beauty of the North Island further by taking this route.
-This direction winds its way through the wine regions of Martinborough, rounding up the very best of the picturesque North Island before coming in Wellington to take in and enjoy the festive mood of the southernmost capital city in the world.
+This direction winds its way through the wine regions of Martinborough, rounding up the very best of the picturesque North Island before coming into.
+Take in and enjoy the festive mood of the southernmost capital city in the world.

 Where to stay?
 Wellington is home to a range of accommodation.
 Are you backpacking?
 Check out YHA Wellington Backpackers.
 Looking for a hotel?
 The Rydges and Novotel are in a great position.